ably/ably-js/README.md

 ## License

-Copyright (c) 2015 Ably, Licensed under an MIT license.
-Refer to [LICENSE.txt](LICENSE.txt) for the license terms.
+Copyright (c) 2015 Ably Real-time Ltd, Licensed under the Apache License, Version 2.0.
+Refer to [LICENSE](LICENSE) for the license terms.